andylamp/ptucc_compiler/docs/ptuc_parser.md

       ;
 ```

-Now let's look at yet another example of where handling these `free`'s is that obvious.
+Now let's look at yet another example of where handling these `free`'s isn't that obvious.

 ```c
 // assume that above we had: %type <crepr> pos_int_num and %type <val> pos_add